Last updated on December 3rd, 2024 at 01:59 am

 To start, they served an avocado and mezcal cocktail with “its Mexican heart,” which turned out to be a dried worm.

-We ate it, because if you can’t eat a worm on New Year’s Eve in Mexico City, you never will.
+We ate it because, well, when in Rome.
 Also, I am not a huge fan of mezcal, but when you are in Mexico City you have to try it.
-There were several good mezcal cocktails that I had in Mexico that may have changed my opinion about the spirit – so give it a try!
+We had several good mezcal cocktails that in Mexico that may have changed my opinion about the spirit – so give it a try!

 The drink was also rimmed with a bit of worm salt.
-It was definitely a unique cocktail.
+It was a unique cocktail.

 Next was a shrimp and mole salad that was quite good, followed by a roasted apple soup served with some dried fruits and bread.

 The jewel of corn filled with green beans and pulque sauce came after that.
-Pulque is made from fermenting sap from the maguey tree, something we tried during our visit to Xochimilco.
+Pulque is made from fermenting sap from the maguey tree, something we tried during our canal ride in Xochimilco.

 The next dish was fish in adobo with charred corn, smoked peppers, and black bean puree.
-This was essentially a fish meatball, which was interesting but certainly not bad.
+This was essentially a fish meatball, unusual for us, but not bad.
 This was also the point when I started to become very full.

-The pork cheek with punch fruit mole was one of my favorite parts.
+The pork cheek with punch fruit mole was one of my favorite parts of the meal.
 It was served with little corn tortillas to make tacos.
 The pork was tender but had a crunchy crust that was very good.

-Finally, two desserts dotted with butterflies came out, one a ball of chocolate filled with a fruity interior and the other one a little cake with a perfect dollop of ice cream on top.
+Finally, two desserts dotted with butterflies arrived, one a ball of chocolate filled with a fruity interior and the other a little cake with a perfect dollop of ice cream on top.

 When midnight rang out and our fellow diners clinked their champagne flutes together with cheers, there was nowhere else I would have rather been.

-I recommend finishing your meal and paying before the New Year’s countdown because afterwards everyone is trying to close out at the same time, although some people were still eating.
+I recommend finishing your meal and paying before the New Year’s countdown because afterward, everyone is trying to close out at the same time.
+Some people, who arrived later, were still eating.

-Other New Year’s Eve Dinners in Mexico City
+Tips for New Year’s Eve in Mexico City

 I never felt unsafe in Mexico City.